InformaticsMatters/fragmentor-k8s-orchestration/README.md

 ## A convenient player query playbook
-If you don't have visual access to the cluster you can run the following playbook, which summarises the phase of the play.
+If you don't have visual access to the cluster you can run the following playbook, which summarises the phase of the currently executing play.
+It will tell you if the current play is still running.

     $ ansible-playbook site-player_query.yaml

-It finished with a summary message like this: -
+It finishes with a summary message like this: -

 ```
 TASK [player : Display query message] *****************************************